 What is Discrete Trial Training?

-Discrete Trial Training (DTT) is a teaching technique used in some autism therapies.
+Discrete Trial Training (DTT) is a teaching technique used in some therapies for autistic children.
 It isn’t a therapy in itself.

 Who is Discrete Trial Training for?